-Unless you have arranged for a (free) airport pick-up when you booked your hotel, you will need to find transportation from the airport to your hotel.
+Unless your hotel has arranged for a free airport pick-up, you will need to find transportation from the airport to your hotel.
 From the Atatürk International Airport in Istanbul, you have several options regardless the location of your hotel — Sultanahmet or Beyoğlu (Taksim/Cihangir).
 The following overview helps you make the correct choice based on the amount of people, your needs and/or preferences.
 You can find Sabiha Gökçen Airport transportation options here.

-- Shuttle Services – Havataş is municipality run reliable shuttle service.
-You can find them outside the airport terminal, at the second lane.
-Every half hour one of their buses heads for Taksim.
-The ride cost 10 TL per person (luggage included) and takes approximately 40 minutes depending on traffic.
-The only downside is that they don’t go to Sultanahmet, so you’ll end up taking a taxi from Taksim to Sultanahmet if your hotel is located there.
-Alternatively, you can get off at the Aksaray stop, and take a taxi from there.
-For more information, visit the Havataş website.
+Havataş is a municipality owned reliable airport shuttle service.
+You can find them outside the airport terminal, in the second lane.
+Every half hour, between 04:00 and 01:00, one of their buses heads for Taksim.
+The current pick-up and drop-off point is in front of the Point Hotel, just past Taksim Square.
+The ride costs 10 TL per person (luggage included) and takes approximately 40 minutes depending on traffic.

 First hop on the metro in the airport (underground) in the direction of Zeytinburnu.
 At that station, not necessary the final destination of the metro, you must get off and take the T1 Bağcılar-Kabataş tramway in the direction of Kabataş.
 If your hotel is located in Sultanahmet, get off at the respective stop.
 If you’re going to Taksim, stay put until the very last station – Kabataş.
 From there, follow the F1 Taksim-Kabataş funicular (füniküler) signs and hop on.
 The next stop is Taksim Square.

 Hotel Airport Pick-Up

 Most hotels will offer (upon request) an airport pick-up.
 These pick-ups are rarely free of charge, and often much more expensive than the options mentioned above.
 Having said that, a bit of luxury and special treatment always has its price.
 If you want to arrive at your hotel in style, go for it.